Spiral Screwdriver Patents

 Patent titles can be misleading; a number of patents relating to spiral screwdrivers are not titled: "Spiral Screwdriver."
 They may be titled something like: "Means for Converting Motion, Bit Stock, Rotary Tool Driver or even Ratchet Screwdriver or Ratchet Mechanism."

-Some of the patents included are not within 74/127 classification.
+Some of the patents included are not within the normal classifications for spiral screwdrivers.
 They are included because because they are used in conjunction with a specific spiral screwdriver patent, i.e. a ratchet may be incorporated into a spiral screwdriver.
 Accessories, add-on and retro-fit devices for spiral screwdrivers are also included.

 This file has only basic information from the source patents supplemented by limited comments; it may be expanded in the future.
 Your feedback is welcome.